Jon-Biz/jasmine-every/README.md

 });
 ```

-It can also take an array, if there are a bunch of tests you want to run.
+It can also take an array, if there are a specific set of tests you want to run.
 So, to iterate through the first three cases:

 ```javascript